Taro Daniel: 2015: Top 100

 After competing in the ATP events of Montpellier and Casablanca, Daniel defeated Filippo Volandri to claim his first ATP Challenger Tour title in Vercelli.
 He qualified for the 2015 French Open, losing to 32nd seed Fernando Verdasco in the first round.
 In July, Daniel won the Fürth Challenger, defeating top seeds Blaž Rola and Albert Montañés.

-At 2015 Davis Cup World Group Play-offs against Colombia, Daniel won the first Davis Cup match of his career, beating Alejandro Falla in the last tie.
+At 2015 Davis Cup World Group play-offs against Colombia, Daniel won the first Davis Cup match of his career, beating Alejandro Falla in the last tie.
 His victory completed a come-from-behind victory against Colombia to remain in the World Group for 2016.
 In October, he qualified for the Valencia Open, and reached the second round, before losing to sixth seed Guillermo García-López.
 He completed the 2015 season with his third Challenger title in Yokohama, winning over his countryman Go Soeda in the final.

-He entered the top 100 in the ATP rankings for the first time at world no. 93.
+He entered the top 100 in the ATP rankings for the first time at world No. 93 on 23 November 2015.

-2016: Masters debut and win, Major first win
+2016: Masters debut and win, Major first win, Olympics debut

 Daniel received direct entry to the main draw of the 2016 Australian Open, losing in the first round to Lukáš Rosol in five sets.
 In February, he reached the second round of the Open Sud de France before losing to eighth seed Marcos Baghdatis in straight sets.
 At 2016 Davis Cup World Group first round in Birmingham, Japan faced defending champion Great Britain.
 He was defeated by world No. 2 Andy Murray in straight sets; Japan lost 1–3.

 Daniel qualified for the Monte-Carlo Masters to make his ATP World Tour Masters 1000 main-draw debut.
 He beat Adrian Mannarino in straight sets to reach the second round, where he lost to 12th seed Dominic Thiem in three sets.
 He then competed at Bucharest and Estoril, reaching the second rounds in both tournaments.
 In the 2016 French Open, he advanced to the second round of Major tournaments for the first time in his career when his opponent Martin Kližan had to retire from injury in the fifth set.
 He lost to third seed and defending champion Stan Wawrinka in straight sets despite having two set points in the first set and being up a break in the third.
 He next competed in the 2016 Wimbledon Championships, losing in the first round to Juan Mónaco in four sets.

-Daniel competed in the Olympics, where he defeated the no.14 seed Jack Sock in straight sets in the 1st Round.
+Daniel competed in the Olympics, where he defeated the No. 14 seed Jack Sock in straight sets in the first round.
 Daniel then beat Kyle Edmund of Great Britain before losing to Juan Martín del Potro, despite having won the first set.